TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Enumerations/Enumeration.rst

 contains values of version states.
 Some of the values indicate that the state is a "placeholder".
 This logic can be implemented by a custom method:

-..  literalinclude:: _VersionState.php
+..  literalinclude:: _Enumerations/_VersionState.php
     :language: php
     :caption: EXT:core/Classes/Versioning/VersionState.php

 The method can then be used in your class:

-..  literalinclude:: _SomeClass3.php
+..  literalinclude:: _Enumerations/_SomeClass3.php
     :language: php
     :caption: EXT:my_extension/Classes/SomeClass.php